dapplegatecp/lpp-client/README.md

 - ssr (State Space Representation): Alternative format
 - lpp2rtcm: Convert LPP to RTCM format (same as OSR)
 - lpp2spartn: Convert LPP to SPARTN format
-- tokoro: Use Tokoro format for SSR data
+- tokoro: Use Tokoro to convert SSR to OSR
-- osr-lfr: OSR with Location Frame Reference format
+- osr-lfr: OSR with LPP framed by RTCM
-- ssr-lfr: SSR with Location Frame Reference format
+- ssr-lfr: SSR with LPP framed by RTCM

 ## Additional Features